 Each potential longevity gene interacts with environmental factors to determine longevity.
 Because there are so many variants of each of these genes, it would be expected that any particular variant associated with longevity would be rare.
 This means that none would stand out in a GWAS.
 More targeted genetic studies in more uniform populations, such as was done in the Sardinian study, are more likely to find genes associated with longevity.

 In the Sardinian study the Sardinians were relatively uniform in their genetics, having little contribution from genes outside of Sardinia.
 This genetic isolation had been for several centuries, if not longer.
 So there had been less chance for a mixture of genes and their variants.
 The genes that would contribute to longevity would not be as varied, and it would be easier to find contributing variants.

 Also the Sardinian study was done in families living in a limited mountainous area, providing a greater environmental uniformity.
 Since their physical activity and diet were more uniform than in the general European population, these well known environmental factors would have less influence on differences in longevity.

 Approaches other than a Genome-Wide Association Study (GWAS) are needed to find genes associated with longevity.
 A GWAS involves screening many thousands of genes.
-A more focused study on some of the areas where there are a great number of centenarians or older individuals, and where there has been little genetic mixture and environmental variation will be more likely to find other genes associated with healthy longevity.
+A more focused study on some of the areas where there are a great number of centenarians or older individuals, and where there has been little genetic mixture, and little environmental variation, will be more likely to find other genes associated with healthy longevity.

 As discussed here, many of the genes involved in hypertension are variants involving potassium channels, sodium channels, and calcium channels.
 In addition to these genes, gene variants in sodium and potassium transporter proteins, and sodium potassium ATPase pump proteins would be good genes to examine.